Novalnet-AG/payum-payment-integration-novalnet/README.md

 ##  Installation

-The preferred way to install the library is using [composer](http://getcomposer.org/).
+The preferred way to install the library is using a [composer](http://getcomposer.org/).
-Run composer require to add dependencies to _composer.json_:
+Run the composer required to add dependencies to _composer.json_:

 ```bash
 composer require novalnet/payum php-http/guzzle6-adapter